Soter Ortynsky: Life

-Soter Stephen Ortynsky de Labetz was born in Ortynychi, Lviv Oblast, Ukraine, on January 29, 1866, then part of Galicia.
+He was born in Ortynice in Sambor County as Stephen Ortynsky de Labetz (Stefan Ortyński), into a family of the minor nobility of the Łabędź coat of arms.

 January 1, 1889, he made his vows with the Basilian Order.

 July 18, 1891, he was ordained a priest by Metropolitan of Lviv Sylvester Sembratovych and celebrated his first Liturgy at the Monastery Church in Dobromyl.

-March 26, 1907, Pope Pius X appointed him bishop for the Greek Catholics in America and named him titular Bishop of Daulia.
+March 26, 1907, with Ea Semper Pope Pius X appointed him bishop for the Greek Catholics in America and named him titular Bishop of Daulia.

 May 12, 1907, he was consecrated Bishop by Metropolitan Andrey Sheptytsky, Bishop Konstantyn Chekhovych and Bishop Hryhory Khomyshyn in St. George's Cathedral, Lviv.

 May 28, 1913, the Apostolic See named Bishop Ortynsky as exarch, granting him full ordinary jurisdiction, making him independent of every Latin diocese.
 On August 17, 1914, the Congregation de propaganda fide put out a decree about the governance of the Greek Catholic Church for the next ten years, called “Cum Episcopo”.
 It had four main points: